SourcePot/datapool/README.md

 ![Home app](/assets/img/datapool.png "Home app")

-# Hosting the web application on a web server or local computer
+# Hosting the web application on a web server or a local computer

 ## Requirements
 This software is designed to run on a web server, i.e. the user interface is the web browser.

-It requires:
+The web application requires:
-1. a **server** (web server or local host),
+1. a **server** (web server or local host server, e.g. Apache, nginx),
 2. **PHP 8+** and
 3. a **database** (and a database user, which will be used by the web application).